-Access throughout the property was restricted due to floor coverings, furnishings and belongings.
+Access throughout the property was restricted due to floor coverings, furnishings and belongings heavily in parts.
 Stored items (particularly in cupboards) have not been moved.
 No access was gained to any sub floor areas.
-Roof inspection was limited to head and shoulders with limited access to side hatchways and to the main loft space.
+Roof space inspection was heavily limited to head and shoulders.
+Sections of the loft space have been boarded and panelled over as well as areas of cardboard linings.
+This restricted inspection.